 Information about the University is set forth in Appendix A. Financial Statements of the Authority and of the University, respectively, as of and for the fiscal years ended June 30, 2019 and 2018 are set forth in Appendices B and C. Summaries of certain provisions of the Project Trust Agreement and the Contract are included as Appendices D-1 and D-2, respectively.
-The proposed forms of opinions of Bond Counsel are included in Appendix E. Appendix F includes a summary of the Continuing Disclosure Agreement with respect to the Authority and the University.
+The proposed form of opinion of Bond Counsel is included in Appendix E. Appendix F includes the proposed form of the Continuing Disclosure Agreement with respect to the Authority and the University.
 Appendix G includes information about The Depository Trust Company and the book-entry only system.
 Appendix H includes information about the Refunded Bonds.